wcm-io-devops/conga-sling-plugin/README.md

 If you want to build from sources make sure you have configured all [Maven Repositories](https://devops.wcm.io/maven.html) in your settings.xml.

-See [Travis Maven settings.xml](https://github.com/conga-sling-plugin/blob/master/.travis.maven-settings.xml) for an example with a full configuration.
+See [Maven Settings](https://github.com/wcm-io-devops/conga-sling-plugin/blob/develop/.maven-settings.xml) for an example with a full configuration.

 Then you can build using